Annie Henrietta Yule: Yachts and travel

 Lady Yule and Gladys were world travellers who reportedly shared an interest in big game hunting: Hanstead House was said to have been adorned by a large stuffed bear which they had killed in the Rocky Mountains of Colorado.
 In the grounds they kept a seal, penguins, and wallabies.

-To facilitate their travels, Lady Yule ordered three private motor yachts in 1929 from John Brown & Company of Clydebank, Glasgow.
-The largest and most luxurious of these was the Nahlin, one of the last of three large steam yachts constructed in the UK.
+To facilitate their travels, Lady Yule ordered the large steam yacht Nahlin, from John Brown & Company of Clydebank, Glasgow.
 The name is taken from a Native American word meaning "fleet of foot" and the yacht has a figurehead depicting a Native American wearing a feathered headdress beneath the bowsprit.

 Mother and daughter enjoyed a world cruise on the Nahlin from 1931 to 1933.
 The archives of this voyage, including the guest book, are held by the National Maritime Museum at Greenwich.

 In 1936 they chartered the Nahlin to King Edward VIII for a summer cruise on the Adriatic with Wallis Simpson, then still married to her American husband.
 He had succeeded to the throne only months before, and chose a private hire, rather than the royal yacht Victoria and Albert, to "enable the avoidance of formality accorded to Royalty".
 As Lady Yule was a strict teetotaler, the king took over the library on the shade deck where he replaced the books with bottles.
 The presence of Simpson on board the yacht first "alerted the world's media to the impending abdication crisis."
 Informal photographs of Edward and Simpson on board together during the cruise were not published in Britain but became front-page news in the United States.
 During the cruise, Nahlin was escorted by HMS Glowworm, a Royal Navy destroyer.

 The Yules sold the Nahlin to Carol II of Romania on the eve of World War II.
 The vessel, of a class now known colloquially as a superyacht, is as of 2022 owned by Sir James and Lady Dyson.

 Film financing

 Her biographer in the Oxford Dictionary of National Biography, historian Richard Davenport-Hines, describes her as "restless and easily bored" and suggests she joined the film industry "as a diversion" from her widowhood, as her "commitment to filming was spasmodic".

 According to the 1986 autobiography of the director Michael Powell, A Life in Movies, "she was casual, patriotic, and somewhat eccentric and saw in films a possible way to promote the British way of life."
 (Davenport-Hines also said she had "strong religious opinions, a sharp tongue, and imperious habits.")
 She co-founded British National Films Company with J. Arthur Rank and producer John Corfield in 1934, and was one of the first investors in Pinewood Film Studios, although she left the management of these investments to others.
+However she was involved in operation of the studios.

 A 1952 biography of Rank devotes a chapter to "Lady Yule and Religion".
+This contained a dismissive analysis of Yule which has been criticised.